WNC Protects Student Privacy

 Students are eligible for the Dean’s List if:

 - At least 12 units (6 units for the summer semester), excluding developmental course units, have been completed during the semester on the A, B,C,D scale, and

 - The semester grade point average is 3.50 or higher.

-All students may order official transcripts through the National Student Clearinghouse for $2 per transcript plus a $2.25 handling fee per address.
-A credit card and email address are required.
+All students may order official transcripts through the National Student Clearinghouse for $4 per transcript plus a $2.25 handling fee per address.
+Transcripts may be sent as an electronic PDF for an additional 50 cents.
+A credit card and email address is required.
 To order a transcript through the National Student Clearinghouse, click on the following link:

-The processing time for official transcripts is approximately five business days.
-During peak periods such as registration and final examinations, there may be some delay.
-Official transcripts cannot be issued until holds preventing release of transcripts are removed, including payment of all debts to any NSHE institution.
+The processing time for official transcripts is approximately three to five business days.
+During peak periods such as registration and final examinations there may be some delay.
+Official transcripts cannot be issued until holds preventing release of transcripts are removed, including payment of all debts to any Nevada System of Higher Education institution.

-Transcripts ordered for pick-up will be available at the Admissions and Records office in Carson City.
-When ordering through the National Student Clearinghouse, students may request that another person may pick up the transcript under processing option, “Special Instructions.”
-All individuals must have a government issued photo ID to pick up a transcript.
+Transcripts ordered for pick-up will be available in Admissions and Records in Carson City.
+When ordering through the National Student Clearinghouse, students may request that another person may pick up a transcript under processing option, “Special Instructions.”
+All individuals must have a government issued or WNC issued student photo ID to pick up a transcript.

 Current students or any student with an active myWNC account may access an unofficial transcript free of charge through myWNC.

 In accordance with institutional policy and the U.S. Family Education Rights and Privacy Act of 1974 (FERPA), Western Nevada College vigorously protects the privacy of student educational records.
 FERPA was enacted to protect the privacy of educational records and to provide guidelines for the correction of inaccurate or misleading data.